 Scottish Women’s Institute (The Rural)

-The Institute meets monthly on the third Thursday of the month in the Stable Bar of the Besom Inn at 7pm, with meetings usually finishing abut 9.30pm.
+The Institute meets monthly on the third Thursday of the month in the Leet Room of the Community Centre at 7pm, with meetings usually finishing about 9.00pm.
 We meet from September to May and have some sort of summer event or outing.
 We aim to have a varied mixture of speakers and demonstrators over the year and forthcoming meetings are advertised around the town, in the local press and on our Facebook page.
 Being a proficient baker or needleworker is definitely not a necessity for Coldstream SWI – just a willingness to meet up with a friendly bunch of ladies once a month.
 Nor do you need to be retired!
 More information is available from Susan on 01890 882562

 This is a group of ladies that meet in the community centre at 1pm on a Friday to knit, sew and knitter and new members would be welcomed.